-I had two weeks of uninterrupted observation; feeling the cold wind on my face, tasting the salt water, examining my footsteps on the tundra, rolling with the Arctic ocean, clearing my mind, and falling into deep dream-filled sleep without worrying about what was happening below the Arctic Circle.
+I had two weeks of uninterrupted observation; feeling the cold wind on my face, tasting the salt water, examining my footsteps on the tundra, rolling with the Arctic Ocean, clearing my mind, and falling into deep dream-filled sleep without worrying about what was happening below the Arctic Circle.

 Seeing the Arctic and Wrangel Island

-And the best part was that all of that time usually spent staring at a screen and responding to email was replaced by staring a polar bear in the eyes, focusing in on the millions of birds living on the every inch of the cliff face, watching the beauty of a muskox’s soft layers of fur blowing in the crisp wind, and staring at a treeless landscape that few people have ever laid eyes upon.
+And the best part was that all of that time usually spent staring at a screen and responding to email was replaced by staring a polar bear in the eyes, focusing in on the millions of birds living on every inch of the cliff face, watching the beauty of a muskox’s soft layers of fur blowing in the crisp wind, and staring at a treeless landscape that few people have ever laid eyes upon.

-With no internet or cell connections it’s like you are in a vacuum; you can focus on what you are seeing and experiencing.
+With no internet or cell connections, it’s like you are in a vacuum; you can focus on what you are seeing and experiencing.

 Unplugged on an Arctic Cruise to Wrangel Island